How to Inspect PMTiles Metadata with CLI Tools

 print(json.dumps(result, indent=2))

-The script safely handles missing files and malformed archives, printing diagnostics to stderr while returning structured JSON to stdout.
-Note that reader.metadata() returns a raw JSON string; you must call json.loads() to access nested keys like vector_layers or attribution.
+The script handles missing files and malformed archives, printing diagnostics to stderr and structured JSON to stdout.
+Note that reader.metadata() returns a raw JSON string; call json.loads() to access nested keys like vector_layers or attribution.

 CI/CD Validation Patterns